-There are different parenting classes to take, but the chances are that you will be taught by an experienced instructor who will be able to answer all of your parents.
+There are different ones to take, but chances are that you will be taught by an experienced instructor who will be able to answer all of your questions.
 This is what you can expect to learn in a parenting class:

-- Relaxing techniques – Parenting classes will teach you how to breathe and relax during labor, as well as how to distract yourself.
+- Relaxing techniques – They will teach you how to breathe and relax during labor, as well as how to distract yourself.
 They will also give your partner advice on how to assist you during labor.

-- Labor positions – You will learn about the different labor positions which will help your baby line up to your pelvis and speed up labor, and even to relieve pain.
+- Labor positions – You will learn about the different labor positions which will help you speed up labor, and relieve pain.